mlandauer/thats-camping-react-native/README.md

 fastlane spaceauth -u mlandauer@gmail.com
 ```

+Ensure that when you set the value on travis it is surrounded by single quotes.

 ### `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD`
 To generate the value for this visit [appleid.apple.com/account/manage](https://appleid.apple.com/account/manage) and generate a new application specific password.